Discover Rajasthan's regal history through its palaces and forts, and spot big cats in the wild

 Wildlife experiences here include expertly guided safaris inside the national park to spot tigers, leopards, sloth bears and more.
 For those with specialist interests, birding walks are on offer as well as safaris accompanied by an expert photographer.

-En route to Agra, you may like to visit the deserted Mughal city of Fatehpur Sikri which was built by Emperor Akbar in 1569 and abandoned after just 15 years due to scarcity of water.
-See the graceful buildings including the Jama Masjid, the Tomb of Salim Chishti, the Panch Mahal and other palaces.
+Just outside of Agra you’ll find the deserted, spectacular Mughal city of Fatehpur Sikri which was built by Emperor Akbar in 1569 and abandoned after just 15 years due to scarcity of water.
+See the graceful buildings including the Jama Masjid, the Tomb of Salim Chishti, the Panch Mahal and other palaces, many dedicated to his wives.

 Agra and the Taj Mahal